biednick/masterClock/docs/README.md

 # Buy

-I'll be updating this part soon with a link to buy on Reverb.
+I'll be updating this part soon with a link to buy PCBs on Reverb.
+For the time being you can email me to purchase development PCBs at a discount.
+These will be fully functional but have minor issues.